certification & renewal

 N.C.
 ITP Documentation of Continuing Professional Development [Word 97KB]

 This is official documentation for continuing professional development, and may be requested by the CDSA for verification of information.

 N.C.
 ITP Continuing Professional Development Organization/Business Request [Word 48KB]

 The ITP maintains a list of credible organizations and businesses that provide evidence-based trainings relevant to infants and toddlers with or without disabilities, and their families.
-Use this form to recommend a training organization/business to add to the Continuing Professional Development Approved Entities [PDB 229KB] list.
+Use this form to recommend a training organization/business to add to the Continuing Professional Development Approved Entities [PDF 229KB] list.